 You must be able to reach Profondeville by your own means.
 The walkshop will start around 11 am on October 19th and last till the late afternoon.
 We anticipate a walk of around 10 km, with some varied terrains.
 We will offer a lunch.
 More detailed information will be provided later on.
 If you can enjoy to walk in a Belgian forest for half a day and are willing to meet and share with new people from all over the World and from different sectors of activities… you are welcome.
 In your application letter, please specify the theme of your choice.
 Feel free to propose a new theme or offer your help as facilitator on an existing theme.

 Started By: Bruno Meessen.
-Last answered about 1 month ago ago by Adalbert Tchetchia
+Last answered 3 months ago ago by Adalbert Tchetchia

 Started By: Bruno Meessen.